|Nutritional Guidelines (per serving)|

 Spread out the loin so it's flat and sprinkle with salt and pepper.

 Chop off the top of the fennel bulb and save the fuzzy fronds.
 Quarter the bulb then slice very thinly.
 Finely chop the fronds.

-In a skillet over medium heat, heat the olive oil and add the fennel (except the fronds), onion, garlic, fennel seeds, red pepper, and rosemary.
-Sauté 8 minutes until lightly browned.
+In a skillet over medium heat, heat the olive oil and add the sliced fennel bulb, onion, garlic, fennel seeds, pepper flakes, and rosemary.
+Sauté about 8 minutes until lightly browned.

-Transfer the pork mixture to a large mixing bowl and allow to cool.
-Combine the panko, beaten egg, and lemon zest to the browned pork mixture.
+Add the panko, beaten egg, and lemon zest to the cooked pork mixture.

 Lay the pork belly, skin-side down, on a work surface.
 Use a sharp paring knife to score a cross-hatch pattern into the belly.
 This enables the extra fat to be rendered and allow the skin to crisp.

 Turn the belly over, skin-side up, and pierce small slits all over.
 Use a meat tenderizer to pound the pork belly all over.

 Lay the flat pork loin on top of the pork belly.
 Spread the browned ground pork mixture evenly over the pork loin.

 Roll the belly and shoulder together like a jelly roll.
 Tie with butcher's twine at intervals to hold it all together.
 You can cook the porchetta now, or refrigerate, uncovered, overnight.
 If you've refrigerated the porchetta overnight, allow it to come to room temperature for two hours before roasting.

 Liberally season the porchetta with Kosher salt and pepper, then set it on a rack in a roasting pan or a rimmed baking sheet.
 Roast for 2 to 2 1/2 hours.